What is a distressed property sale?

 Where to look for Distressed Properties online?

 Most short sale and for sale properties are available online through the MLS system.
 Most websites you find on your own or have to pay to see online are a waste of your time and money.
 Many will never actually become available.
 I recommend the following websites.

-- www.eastnashvilleagent.com (Home page of this site includes a link into the Realtracs system)
+- www.eastnashvilleagent.com (Home page of this site includes a link to the Realtracs system)

 Here’s some great information to know if you are using Zillow or Trulia to search for properties.
 For more information call Andra Brewer at 615-585-2638 and take a look at all the resources for buyers on the site.